What Is This SMS Thing?

 SMS is our toolbox for safety, and there’s no job more important.

 Our toolbox has four large drawers (also known as pillars) that we’ll fill with tools to help make our operations safer for everyone.
-Once we’ve collected all our tools, we’ll be prepared to put it to use.
+Once we’ve collected all our tools, we’ll be prepared to put them to use.

 - Safety Policy